 The returns on ELSS depend on market movements.
 The 3-year annualized historical returns on ELSS funds are 12% and above.
 You can also use Scripbox’s mutual fund calculator and estimate the returns and wealth created.

 PPF investments carry a tax benefit of the returns being totally tax-free.

 In ELSS, gains of over INR 1 Lakh are considered long term capital gains and are, therefore, taxed at the rate of 10%.

 PPF investment has a lock-in period of 15 years, with an option to make a partial withdrawal after the completion of 5 years.

-ELSS, however, carries a lock-in period of only 3 years but you can keep the investment for a longer duration as well.
+Equity linked saving schemes ELSS, carries a lock-in period of only 3 years.
+But you can keep the investment for a longer duration as well.